Skip to content

 • International flights, visa fees, travel insurance, personal expenses such as souvenirs, alcoholic beverages, additional snacks, telephone calls, and laundry services are typically not included in the package and are the responsibility of the traveler.

-Gratuities: Tips for safari guides, drivers, and lodge staff are usually not included in the package price and are at the discretion of the traveler optional Activities, Medical Expenses, Additional Accommodation and Meals, and Any Other Items Not Specifically Mentioned.
+• Gratuities: Tips for safari guides, drivers, and lodge staff are usually not included in the package price and are at the discretion of the traveler.
+Optional Activities, Medical Expenses, Additional Accommodation and Meals, and Any Other Items Not Specifically Mentioned.

 • Accommodation options range from luxury lodges and tented camps to mid-range lodges and budget campsites.
 Many parks offer a variety of choices to suit different budgets.

-Meals are based on Full Board Basis
+Meals are based on a full-board basis

 • Breakfast- may include a buffet spread with a selection of hot and cold dishes such as eggs, bacon, sausages, cereals, fruits, pastries, bread, and beverages like tea, coffee, and juice.

 • Lunch – Many safari packages include packed lunches for guests to enjoy during full-day activities or game drives.
-Sometimes Packed lunches may be provided due to transit times to destinations.
+Sometimes, Packed lunches may be provided due to transit times to destinations.
 They often consist of sandwiches or wraps, fruits, snacks, and beverages.
 Some accommodations may offer a choice of lunch items or accommodate dietary preferences upon request.

 • Dinner is typically served at the accommodation and is included in the safari package.